ChinomnsoC/Book-A-Room/README.md

 To run the tests for the front end:
 - cd into frontend-app
-- run `npm test`.
+- run `npm test`

-To run the tests for the back end,
+To run the tests for the back end:
 - cd into book-a-room-backend
-- run `poetry run pytest`.
+- run `poetry run pytest`